University of Wisconsin Stout | Wisconsin's Polytechnic University

 ""I found this class to be immensely gratifying, and I can honestly say that my mind is full with new ideas, new concepts and new ways to assess students that I either shrugged off as ‘it will never work’ or simply didn't think to consider.
 I think the most surprising of these was the blog and the use for self-reflection.
 I’ve always valued self-assessments but I kept them very short and simple with my students, never really utilizing it to its full potential.

 I plan to make extensive revisions to the shorter assessments that the students currently use and will transition that into an online weekly journal of goals and reflection on personal progress.”

 ~ Kristina Vines, Technical College Instructor/Program Chairperson Surgical Technology

 "This class has 'pushed' me out of my comfort zone and forced me to try new assessment tools, and I’ve learned a lot about how assessment works in the online environment. "

 ~ Adina Ness, Dental Hygienist

-"Thanks to Datta Kaur for bringing so many new tools within reach and facilitating the proper applications/assessments in online learning.
+"Thanks for bringing so many new tools within reach and facilitating the proper applications/assessments in online learning.
 It is imperative, for authentic learning to take place, for the tool to provide a means for accurate assessment of the objective.
 All of my colleagues in this class so diligently contributed their expertise to the discussions, so that I might increase my expertise."

 ~ Traci Skog, Library Assistant